ADVOCATES FOR INJURED CONSTRUCTION WORKERS

 Expert witnesses can provide detailed information regarding your construction site injury.
 Our construction job injury lawyers are always looking for intuitive ways to use experts in construction accident cases.

 CONTACT AN EXPERIENCED CONSTRUCTION INJURY ATTORNEY

 If you or a loved one sustained a serious injury in a construction accident, contact Thomas J. Henry.
 Accidents that occur on construction sites can cause severe, life-altering injuries, causing physical, emotional, and financial pain.
-Our experienced construction injury lawyers work diligently to make sure our clients are comfortable and informed throughout the entire process.
+Our experienced construction injury attorneys work diligently to make sure our clients are comfortable and informed throughout the entire process.
 At Thomas J. Henry, we have a record of achieving real results for our clients.
 Let us assist you with your construction accident injury.
 Contact us today for a free case review.

 THOMAS J. HENRY – 2016 TEXAS’ TOP RATED LAWYERSAwarded In 2016 to Thomas J. Henry by Legal Leaders (An ALM Company)